- 11 Dec 2024

 - qwilt_cdn_site_activation - Imports a publishing operation.

-The order is crucial because each resource is assigned an ID upon which the subsequent resource depends.
-The only exception is the certificate resource, which is not mandatory.
-A new certificate can be created at any time.
-An existing certificate can be linked to the site at any time, regardless of whether the certificate is managed by Terraform.
+Additionally, you can import a certificate or certificate_template resource at any time.
+These resources are not mandatory.
+A new certificate or template can be created at any time.
+An existing certificate or template can be linked to the site at any time, regardless of whether it is managed in Terraform.

 See the Qwilt Provider documentation on the Terraform registry for details about importing each of the resources.
 You can use the resource examples as templates for getting started.